akstrap/portfolio-website/README.md

+## Welcome!

+This is the codebase for my very own person website!
+Made this in a jiffy realizing I actually skiped this typical step in a software engineer's journey.
+Hope you enjoy and feel free to connect with me via the website to provde feedback.
+Ciao 😼!

+Visit the website: www.akshitthavanati.com

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.